 In light of current circumstances affecting our community, a private service will be held with interment following in St. Catherine’s Cemetery, Moscow.

-To plant a tree in memory of Mary Ann (Orazzi) Lovallo, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Ann (Orazzi) Lovallo, please visit our floral store.